 New Madison in Darke County, Ohio — The American Midwest (Great Lakes)

 Location.
-39° 58.025′ N, 84° 42.641′ W. Marker is in New Madison, Ohio, in Darke County.
-Marker is at the intersection of South Main Street (Ohio Route 121) and West Wayne Street (Ohio Route 726), on the left when traveling north on South Main Street.
+39° 58.185′ N, 84° 42.462′ W. Marker is in New Madison, Ohio, in Darke County.
+Marker is at the intersection of Main street (Ohio Route 121) and Fayette Street, on the right when traveling north on Main street. marker is near base of village water tower.
 Touch for map.
-Marker is in front of New Madison Public Library.
-Marker is at or near this postal address: 142 S Main St, New Madison OH 45346, United States of America.
+Marker is at or near this postal address: 110 Fayette Street, New Madison OH 45346, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on August 23, 2017.
-This page originally submitted on August 22, 2017, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 97 times since then.
-Photos: 1, 2, 3, 4. submitted on August 22, 2017, by Rev. Ronald Irick of West Liberty, Ohio. • Bernard Fisher was the editor who published this page.
+This page was last revised on August 5, 2020.
+It was originally submitted on July 2, 2014, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 652 times since then and 78 times this year.
+Photos: 1, 2, 3, 4, 5, 6, 7, 8. submitted on July 2, 2014, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.